DuFangY/News-management-system/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Follow these steps to run the project

-1.create react-app your-app-name
+1.create react-app your-app-name\
-2.Move all files to the React project you created overwrite the default files 3.Use npm install to download the packages that your project depends on 4.Run json-server to simulate back-end data：json-server --watch ./db.json --port 8000 5.npm start
+2.Move all files to the React project you created overwrite the default files\
+3.Use npm install to download the packages that your project depends on\
+4.Run json-server to simulate back-end data：json-server --watch ./db.json --port 8000 \
+5.npm start\

 ## Available Scripts